howerj/cdb/readme.md

 meaning of their values may change.
 Use the source for the library to determine what error occurred.

-The function 'cdb\_version' returns the version number and information about the compile time options selected when the library was built.
+The function 'cdb\_get\_version' returns the version number and information about the compile time options selected when the library was built.
 A [Semantic Version Number][] is used, which takes the form "MAJOR.MINOR.PATCH".
 The PATCH number is stored in the Least Significant Byte, the MINOR number the next byte up, and the MAJOR in the third byte.
 The fourth byte contains the compile time options.

 There are several things that could be done to speed up the database but this